Spiking

 Spiking can happen to anyone anywhere – no matter their age, gender, sexuality or ethnicity.
 It can be carried out by strangers or by people you know.

-Spiking can cause severe distress, emotional harm and anxiety.
-It can take a long time to recover from being spiked and can put you at greater risk of injury, theft or assault.
+Spiking can put you at greater risk of injury, theft or assault.
 It is also dangerous to drive when someone has spiked you.
+This is why we treat spiking reports as seriously as those of violent, physical attacks.